ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 # Ethics
 ## License
-We have chosen the MIT-license
+We have chosen the MIT-license.
+This is in line with the packages we have used in the project.

 ## LLMs, ChatGPT, CoPilot, and others
 We used ChatGPT and BING-CoPilot as a “secondary TA”, by having it explain possible reasons for us getting a particular error or explaining concepts we didn’t understand fully.
 We mostly used it for explaining complicated stack traces, or finding errors in a code snippet, but no prompt was ever given to the LLMs for generating the code from scratch.